AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## What's New {#what-is-new}

+* The [production pipeline](/help/using/production-pipelines.md#adding-production-pipeline) and [non-production pipeline](/help/using/non-production-pipelines.md#adding-non-production-pipeline) trigger **On Git Changes** to start the pipeline on a commit is now available for [private repositories.](/help/managing-code/private-repositories.md)
+* A pre-production pipeline is only triggerable manually and can not be configured as **On Git Changes**.
+* For production-only pipelines, the list of promotable executions includes those that have the artifact version greater than the artifact version deployed on the production environment.

 ## Early Adoption Program {#early-adoption}

 Be a part of our early adoption program and have a chance to test some upcoming features